Sleep counselling is for parents and carers of children and young people with additional support needs.

 How to register for sleep counselling

-Our parent workshops are for parents and legal guardians of children and young people with additional support needs.
+Our parent sleep support sessions are for parents and legal guardians of children and young people with additional support needs.

-Please contact us if you are interested in attending or commissioning one of our parent workshops.
+Please contact us if you are interested in attending or commissioning one of our parent sleep support sessions.